pydoit/doit/doc/dependencies.rst

  * ``False`` indicates that the task is NOT up-to-date
  * ``True`` indicates that the task is up-to-date
  * ``None`` values will just be ignored.
-This is used when the value is dinamically calculated
+This is used when the value is dynamically calculated

 .. note::